1. Answers

 pulumi up

-This will deploy the Lambda function to your AWS account with the specified environment variable.
-The function name will be outputted in your console at the end of the deployment.
+This command will deploy the Lambda function to your AWS account, including the environment variable.
+The function name will be displayed in the console upon successful deployment.

-Now you know how to set environment variables in a Pulumi C# program!
-This example can be adapted to other cloud resources and providers following a similar approach.
+By following this guide, you have learned how to set environment variables in a Pulumi C# project for an AWS Lambda function.
+This approach can be extended to other cloud resources and providers, allowing for flexible and dynamic application configurations.

 Deploy this code